oxygenxml/oxygen-publishing-template-samples/templates/mailto-feedback/README.md

 # Send Feedback Email
 This template adds a link in footer to send feedback emails.

-The link uses mailto and a generic address and an additional JavaScript processing inserts the Publication Name and the Breadcrumb path as email Subject.
+Using an additional JavaScript processing the link is updated with mailto, a generic address and the Publication Name and the Breadcrumb path as email Subject.
 The final result being:
 ```
 <div class="mail_feedback">
   <span>